-- and those charged with governance, assessing the appropriateness of their response to non-compliance and determining whether further action is needed; - (b) Communicating identified or suspected non-compliance with laws and regulations to other auditors (e.g. in an audit of group financial statements); and - (c) Documentation requirements regarding identified or suspected non-compliance with laws and regulations.
+- (a) Responding to identified or suspected non-compliance with laws and regulations, including requirements in relation to specific communications with management and those charged with governance, assessing the appropriateness of their response to non-compliance and determining whether further action is needed; - (b) Communicating identified or suspected non-compliance with laws and regulations to other auditors (e.g. in an audit of group financial statements); and - (c) Documentation requirements regarding identified or suspected non-compliance with laws and regulations.